THE DIVINE FIRE

 Salvation by the Fire of Divine Judgment

 As we have stated, the Divine fire will test every person’s work of what kind it is.
-Was it wrought in Christ or was it a human or sinful effort?
+Was it prepared in Christ or was it a human or sinful effort?
 All of us must be brought through the fire of God.
 We must become “fireproof” if we would enjoy the Presence of the Father throughout eternity; if we would be with the Lord Jesus where He is.

 The fiery trial mentioned by the Apostle Peter is the Divine judgment that must fall continually on us and all our works.